Lucky Man (Montgomery Gentry song)

 "Lucky Man" is a song written by David Cory Lee and Dave Turnbull and recorded by American country music duo Montgomery Gentry.
 It was released in January 2007 as the second single from the duo's 2006 album Some People Change.
 The song became their third number one single on the US Billboard Hot Country Songs chart and stayed there for two weeks.
+It also peaked at number 65 on the Billboard Hot 100.

 The song received a 2008 nomination for Grammy Award for Best Country Performance by a Duo or Group with Vocal, the duo's first nomination.

 Content

 The song opens with the narrator listing various small things that annoy him, such as his job and the weather; however, he then reminds himself, "I know I'm a lucky man / God's given me a pretty fair hand", and turns to recounting all of the luxuries in his life, from his family to his health to his truck to his new fishing rod.

-The second line of the song’s first verse, "And last Sunday, when my Bengals lost / Lord, it put me in a bad mood" was edited for different markets; 81 additional team names from the MLB, NHL, NBA, NFL, and NCAA (in place of the Cincinnati Bengals) in these different edits, depending on the market.
+The second line of the song's first verse, "And last Sunday, when my Bengals lost / Lord, it put me in a bad mood" was edited for different markets; 81 additional team names from the MLB, NHL, NBA, NFL, and NCAA (in place of the Cincinnati Bengals) in these different edits, depending on the market.

+Critical reception

+Kevin John Coyne of Country Universe gave the song an A− grade, saying that "the vocal sounds worn down at times, but it works well given the song's message".
+Coyne also described the song as a "timely reminder to be grateful of what you have, even if you still sometimes feel envy for what you don’t have".